 Probationary employees may be terminated at the reasonable discretion of the Employer provided that its discretion is not exercised arbitrarily, in a discriminatory manner or in bad faith.
-This shall constitute a lesser standard than the just cause standard for discharge for such an employee for the purpose of the Ontario Labour Relations Act.
+This shall constitute a lesser standard than the just cause standard for discharge for such an employee for the purpose of Section 43.1 of the Ontario Labour Relations Act.